germs-lab/SOPs/manure_dna_extraction_96well.md

 Mix well.
 Put a check mark in the “ethanol added” box on the bottle cap label.
 + Use a new sterile disposable medium tray for each solution.
 If everything was sure kept sterile, pour ecess extraction solution back into the bottles.
-+ Centrifugation roter: S5700.
-Also make sure the pads sit flat in the roter bucket before centrifugation.
++ Centrifugation rotor: S5700.
+Also make sure the pads sit flat in the rotor bucket before centrifugation.
++ will use 7 columns of Clip-tip + 3 boxes Clip-tip

+##### Detailed Steps (tip counts are for one 96 well plate):
 1. Lift the square well mat from pre-filled PowerSoil-htp 96 well plate.
 Save the mat and lay it upside down on a clean kim-wipe.
     + you can put a kim-wipe on top of the mat to keep dusts or other things to fall on it.
 2. Add 750 µl of PowerSoil
 -htp Bead Solution to the wells of the PowerSoil
 -htp Bead Plate.
     + use E1 Clip-tip 1250µl, program `Htp-750`
+    + hover tips over the wells, do not touch. use 8 tips.
 2. Check Solution C1.
 If Solution C1 has precipitated, heat solution at 60ºC until the precipitate has dissolved.
     + solution C1 contains SDS.
 If it g(RCF)ets cold, it will precipitate.
 Heating at 60ºC will dissolve the SDS.
 Solution C1 can be used while it is still warm.
 3. Add 60 µl of Solution C1.
 Secure the Square Well Mat tightly to the plate.
     + use E1 Clip-tip 1250µl, program `Htp-repeat60µl`
     + this program will dispense 12X 60µl repeatly with a pre-dispense before the first 60µl.
+    + hover tips over the wells, do not touch. use 8 tips.
 6. Place Bead Plate with mat securely fastened between 2 adapter plates (MO BIO Catalog# 11990) and place on the 96 Well Plate Shaker (MO BIO Catalog# 11996).
 Reference the protocol provided with the adapter plates for proper placement.